-I really felt strongly that it should be our motto, because quite frankly, I just felt like we were all falling into the trap of taking the easy route for everything!
+I really felt strongly that it should be our family motto, because quite frankly, I just felt like we were all falling into the trap of taking the easy route for everything!
 The easy route is comfortable.
 There’s nothing scary about it.
 But, do we grow?
 NO!
 I also found myself thinking about how to make my job easier, which was making me uncomfortable and sad.
 I should have the desire to push myself to new heights and new territories.
 That is the only way to become a better person, by doing hard things.

 Another way kids can become better people is through service.
 I once saw a documentary on Mark Kaye and Jon Hunstman.
 As they would tuck in their kids each night, they would ask each one,

 “What did you do to make someone’s life better today?”